Evidlo/remarkable_news/README.md

 ## Quickstart (Linux/OSX)

+Connect remarkable to host machine by usb cable or modify host line in `Makefile` from `10.11.99.1` to the local IP address

     git clone http://github.com/evidlo/remarkable_news && cd remarkable_news
     make download_prebuilt
+    unzip release.zip
     make install_nyt

 This will install and start the update service on the reMarkable.
 Every time you connect to WiFi, it will try to grab the latest front page from The New York Times.